Terms and conditions

 12. If any issues arise after project is completed, please get a hold of us.
 Call/text/email.

-Also, please give a MINIMUM of 24 to 48 hours to receive a reply.
+If email/text, please give a MINIMUM of 24 to 48 hours to receive a reply.

 13. Contractor does not promise that your project will aesthetically come out exactly like any picture you’ve seen, contractor has shown, and/or anything in between.
 Since everything is custom, and the condition of every concrete is different, it is impossible to replicate something one hundred percent.
 Contractor will always state “a version of that” or “something similar to it”, but never “exactly like it.”